Want your Little Ripper to start snowboarding but not sure where to start? We can help.

 The Chopper and Chicklet snowboard series is perfect for boys and girls who want to start snowboarding and quickly learn the basics.
 With the retractable Riglet Reel, you can tow your kid around until they get comfortable with the movement and balancing on a snowboard.
 The catch-free edge technology on these snowboards makes it easier for kids to learn, and once they master the basics they'll be able to ride these boards as hard as they like.
-We have attached bindings to our Chicklet snowboards because they were designed specifically for it.
-If you're interested in a Chopper snowboard, the Grom bindings are what we recommend.
+Click each image for more information.

 Rome Minishred Snowboards

 The Minishred snowboard from Rome is built with the best camber design for helping kids learn how to shred for real.
 Their exclusive NoHang-Ups Rocker camber has 3D rocker in the nose and tail that helps kids ease into turns, while it also has a flat-camber mid-section with full edge-to-snow contact that lets them feel and progress real carves.
 Similar to the Burton series, the Minishred features catch free edge technology making it easier for kids to learn.

 Hack and slash your way to freestyle fun on the Ride Machete Snowboard.
 A quadratic sidecut makes turn initiation and exit smooth and dreamy while offering great edge grip throughout your carves.
 Carbon reinforcements add pop and power without holding you back with heaps of weight, and the medium flex of the Ride Wildlife Snowboard is perfect for riding park laps, groomer runs, and beyond.
 This true twin trickster is great for the park rat or for do-it-all riders who love to play around on the mountain.